Optimal allocation of Monte Carlo simulations to multiple hypothesis tests: The optimal allocation for the Bonferroni correction

 where $\phi$ is the density function of the standard normal distribution.
-The partial derivative $\partial h/\partial k_i$ depends on $k_i$ only.
+The partial derivative $\partial h/\partial k_i$ depends on $k_i$ only, thus allowing to essentially separate the optimisation problem into $m$ problems, each finding an optimal number of $k_i^\ast$ simulations for hypothesis $H_{0i}$.

-The function $h$ needs to be optimised under the constraints $k > 0$ and $\sum_{i=1}^m k_i = K$, meaning that each hypothesis receives at least one sample and that the total number of samples allocated equals $K$.
-The optimal solution $k^\ast$ minimizing $h$ satisfies
+The function $h$ needs to be optimised under the constraints $k_i > 0$ for $i \in I$ and $\sum_{i=1}^m k_i = K$, meaning that each hypothesis receives a positive number of simulations and that the total number of simulations allocated equals $K$.
+The optimal solution $k^\ast$ minimising $h$ satisfies the Lagrangian associated with the constrained optimisation problem, given by